tomohung/tomohung.github.io.octopress/source/_posts/2015-01-13-reflection-to-tealeaf-week-3.markdown

 Using chache is another way to feel free in thinking programming in the old way.
 Though I still use class to complete this assignment, I feel comfortable with this, because I don't need to make a wheel again.

-The first struggle in this week is when I saw the `<form action..../>`, I have no idea what's this?! because HTML & CSS course in codecademy never metion this.
+The first struggle in this week is when I saw something like `<form action..../>`, I have no idea what's this?! because HTML & CSS course in codecademy never metion this.
 After google that, I found there are plenty of other syntax I didn't know, [w3shool][] help me to know more about HTML.

 [w3shool]: http://www.w3schools.com/html/html5_intro.asp